zowe/zowe-explorer-vscode/README.md

 * Fixed the **delete a connection** and **edit a connection** functions.
 * Fixed the issue that caused extra pop-ups to appear when canceling an edit session.
 * Fixed failure to load optional secure fields from profiles.
-* Fixed issue related to the manual edition/deletion of associated profiles.
+* Fixed the bug that appears when manually editing/deleting associated profiles.

 For more information, see [Changelog](https://marketplace.visualstudio.com/items/Zowe.vscode-extension-for-zowe/changelog).